 How to store quick bread:

-You store quick bread like basically any other cake or muffin.
-Wrap tightly with plastic wrap, place in a plastic bag, or store in an airtight container.
+To store, wrap tightly with plastic wrap, place in a plastic bag, or transfer to an airtight container.
 Try to seal as well as possible because air is the main factor that causes quick bread to turn stale.

 This quick bread will keep for up to 5 days at room temperature, but I would aim to finish it by about 3 days just because it does taste best fresh.
-(But I haven’t met anyone with a problem finishing this quick bread!)
+(I haven’t met anyone with a problem finishing this quick bread!)

 You can also freeze quick bread for up to 2 months.
 To freeze, wrap tightly with a layer of plastic wrap, then cover with a layer of aluminum foil to prevent freezer burn.

-To thaw frozen quick bread, set out at room temperature for a few hours until defrosted completely.
+To thaw frozen quick bread, set out at room temperature for a few hours or in the fridge overnight until defrosted completely.
 Serve normally!

 Cinnamon Swirl Quick Bread Recipe